MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Trial Licenses

-A Power Automate Per User license (amongst other license requirements) will be required to run the CoE Starter Kit flows, a trial license does not have sufficient [API call allowances](https://docs.microsoft.com/power-automate/limits-and-config#looping-and-debatching-limits) to run the CoE Starter Kit flows.
+Trial licenses does not have sufficient [API call allowances](https://docs.microsoft.com/power-automate/limits-and-config#looping-and-debatching-limits) to run the CoE Starter Kit flows.
 For full list of license requirements see [Setup Pre-requisits](setup.md#prerequisites).

 ## PIM (Privileged Identity Management)

 If your Power Platform admin role is managed via  **[PIM](https://docs.microsoft.com/azure/active-directory/privileged-identity-management/pim-getting-started)** ensure the Sync Flows of the Core Components solution are set up to complete during the time whilst your user is granted admin permission.
-If your user looses admin access during the run of the sync flows, you may end up with incomplete or incorrect data if you use PIM and your Power Platform Admin Role.
+If your user loses admin access during the run of the sync flows, you may end up with incomplete or incorrect data if you use PIM and your Power Platform Admin Role.